Jesse Norman: Personal life

-In 1992, Norman married Kate Bingham, only daughter of The Lord Bingham of Cornhill, KG, the former Lord Chief Justice.
+In 1992, Norman married Catherine Bingham, only daughter of The Lord Bingham of Cornhill, KG, the former Lord Chief Justice.
 Bingham is known for leading the Johnson government's COVID-19 Vaccine Taskforce.
 They have two sons and one daughter.

 In November 2019, he was appointed as a member of the Privy Council.

+He was elected a Fellow of the Royal Historical Society in November 2020.